Hiroshima Castle (Hiroshima-jo)

 Hiroshima Food Festival (25th till 26th)

 The festival is held at the castle grounds.
-During those 2 days you are able to taste the best food from all over the Hiroshima prefecture.
+During those 2 days, you can taste the best food from all over the Hiroshima prefecture.
 It is so delicious.

 My 100 Best Moments in Japan